 Ah, yes.
-The thrill of camping with a boat.
-Not only does a boat get you out into the lake, you just finished setting up camp beside, but it offers you great potential on various other aspects of camping.
+The thrill of cruising with a boat.
+Not only does a boat get you out onto the lake, you just finished setting up camp beside, but it offers you great potential on various other aspects of camping.
 Examples would include fishing opportunities, sightseeing, waterskiing, socializing, and generally having access to places you wouldn’t otherwise be able to reach and experience without some form of watercraft.

 But there is a science behind buying a boat.